vatichub/obd2-core/README.md

   * O2 Sensor Data
   * Throttle Position .. and many more

-2. Flexibility to add new OBD2 parameters which is simply handled through a configuration file provided during run-time.
+2. Flexibility to add new OBD2 parameters which is simply handled through a configuration file provided during app initialization time.

 ## Contact Us